Back to AI/ML Overview

 🎯Agentic RAG β€” what changes when the LLM takes the driver's seat

-Everything above is naive RAG β€” a pre-programmed pipeline where the LLM is the last step and plays no role in deciding what gets retrieved.
-In agentic RAG, the LLM is placed at the top of the call stack and given the retrieval pipeline as a tool.
+Everything above is naive β€” a pre-programmed pipeline where the is the last step and plays no role in deciding what gets retrieved.
+In , the is placed at the top of the call stack and given the retrieval pipeline as a tool.
 It decides when to call it, what query to pass, and β€” crucially β€” whether it needs to call it again after seeing the first results.

 Agentic RAG β€” the same pipeline, re-wired with the LLM at the top